-Are tomatoes low-carb and keto-friendly?
 Yes, you can enjoy tomatoes on a low-carb and keto diet!
 You just need to be mindful of the amount you're eating and the relating net carbs.
 The amount of carbs in a tomato depends on it's size and variety.
 It's best to weigh the tomato and check the net carbs for its weight and variety.
 The USDA indicates that a medium red tomato is 3.3 net carbs.

-How many carbs are in burrata cheese?
 There are minimal net carbs in burrata cheese, much like mozzarella cheese.
 Each serving, about an ounce, is roughly 1 net carb.

-Can you have balsamic vinegar on a keto diet?
 Yes, you can have balsamic vinegar as long as you're mindful of the amount you're using and the relating net carbs.
 When purchasing, be sure to check different brands and look at the ingredients to be sure you're buying one that is lower in net carbs and sugar.
 In this recipe, we use only a teaspoon of balsamic vinegar, so the carbs are minimal.

 - 1 large beefsteak tomato, cut into thirds, crosswise (or 2 medium tomatoes, halved, crosswise, for 4 servings)

 - ½ tablespoon extra-virgin olive oil, for brushing on tomato slices

 - 1 tablespoon extra-virgin olive oil, for vinaigrette

 - Chopped basil for garnish